Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Types of glacier and movement
 > 1.c.
 There are different types of glacier and glacier movement.

-An **ice sheet is a mass o so  ice reater ha , it nsderae thine imnt acr spres out s a ie loe s it eter aider a typically frm a maller le all glacier is one ond b ally all, ming frm a ihe mnin egir a lateauon an ice ca or an ie sheetn ie c s a*domeshaped ms of glacial ie* usaly sitated n a hhland re nd also coers mundamentally, glaciers move because of gravity.
+An **ice sheet is a mass o so  ice reater ha , it nsderae thine imnt acr spres out s a ie loe s it eter aider a typically frm a maller le all glacier is one ond b ally all, ming frm a ihe mnin egir a lateauon an ice ca or an ie sheetn ie cs of movement and only around 5m/year (mostly cold-based).
+The base of the glacier is frozen to the bedrock and has a little precipitation but also lower temperatures so a*domeshaped ms of glacial ie* usaly sitated n a hhland re nd also coers mblation levels are lower too.

+Fundamentally, glaciers move because of gravity.
 The gradient influences the effect of gravity on glaciers.
 The thickness of the ice and the pressure exerted on the bedrock can also influence melting and movement.
 More accumulation also leads to more movement.
-When ice is solid and rigid, it breaks into crevasses (big cracks in ice visible from the surface).
+When ice is solid and rigid, it breaks into crevasses (big cracks in icegaps visible from the surface).
 Under pressure, ice will deform and behave like plastic (**zone of Plastic Flow** on the lower half of the glacier) making it move faster.
 Conversely, the **rigid zone** is on the top half of the glacier.

 Valley glaciers usally or   altitude ain, th high relief, hae as rates o lo at ear mostly warmae and hve istict ares of blation and accumulation, descending from mountains.